BirdeeHub/nixCats-nvim/README.md

 ```bash
   nix flake init -t github:BirdeeHub/nixCats-nvim#nixExpressionFlakeOutputs
 ```
 Those are the 2 main starter templates.
+Choose one of them.

 There are others which _could_ be used to create a new base config, but these will be the simplest to start with, and don't inherit any previous config by default.
+All such templates have more or less the same options, so converting between them is easy.

 To add utilities for functionality without nix at `lua/nixCatsUtils`, also run the following